Thursday, March 19, 2009

 The following morning, I began to trim my beard, cleaning off the rough edges.
 And then I decided to go ahead and take the plunge.
 I was in Texas now, in the midst of a bunch of conservatives who wouldn’t be friendly to someone who looked “different.”
 I wanted to stay out of the limelight.
 If shaving would help me fit in, why not do it?

-That evening, as Priscilla and I took our now customary seats, the Colonel looked down with a smile from the pulpit and said, “That looks nice, Jeff!”
+That evening, as Priscilla and I took our now customary seats, the Colonel looked down from the pulpit with a smile and said, “That looks nice, Jeff!”
 I was one of them now!